jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 The static constructor used for instantiating AdapTable has become asynchronous.

-It still returns an `AdaptableApi` object but now via a Promise.
+It still returns an `AdaptableApi` object but now does so via a Promise.

 So instead of: